 At TenkaraBum.com everybody gets freebies, maybe a bit of yarn or a couple feathers, but that's it.

-If you'd like to read more about the elegantly simple Nissin Pro Square rods, you can do so here.
+Read more about the elegantly simple Nissin Pro Square rods.

 I'm giggling and excited just opening up the incredible Japanese packaging.
 CANNOT BELIEVE the ultra delicate tip on the rod (Nissin Pro Square 360 6:4).